The Climate Emergency

 What is climate change?

-We all hear about global heating and the climate emergency on the news.
-The world's climate is constantly changing, and in the past it has done so to dramatic extremes, but there is now clear evidence that human activities are contributing to climate change.
+The world's climate is constantly changing and in the past it has done so to dramatic extremes, but there is now clear evidence that human activities are contributing to rapidly increasing climate change.
 The problem has to be tackled on a global scale, but there are little actions that we can all take to lessen our impact on the climate and our environment.

 Climate change is the catch-all term for the shift in worldwide weather phenomena associated with an increase in global average temperatures.
 It's real and temperatures have been going up around the world for many decades.